Your business needs a website.

 Does your website meet and greet your visitors?
 Or can they slip away unseen?
 Do you have any welcoming gifts or ‘tasters’ for them?
 Where do you want to direct them?
 What conversations would you like to have with them?
 What actions do you want them to take?

-And are they actually the customers that are in your niche market?
+And are they actually the people interested in your offering?
 Quantity does not equal quality.
-Targeted visits mean more sales.
-Untargeted visits mean very little.
+The more engaged your visitors, the greater your impact.

 “Take as many hits as you like and multiply it by a 0% chance of purchasing and you still end up with no sales.
 What matters is not just the number of visitors, but also the quality.”